 Besides Carisbrooke High School, it also featured the fudge box thatched houses in Godshill where one of the characters lived and Shanklin.
 In real life, the school was earmarked for closure but was saved after protests.
 I don't remember its important role in television history being brought up as part of the arguments for keeping the building, but it certainly should have been.

-Apart from me, it also starred Lynda Bellingham and Jonathan Kerrigan.
+Apart from me, it also starred Lynda Bellingham of gravy-fame and Jonathan Kerrigan.

 "As Reach for the Moon reached its denouement I found my attention torn between the taut drama as the many interwoven sub-plots were played out against the beautiful backdrops"